epigen/spilterlize_integrate/README.md

   - The data can be integrated using the [reComBat](https://github.com/BorgwardtLab/reComBat) method, which requires log-normalized data.
   - This method adjusts for batch effects and unwanted sources of variation while trying to retain desired sources of variation e.g., biological variability.
   - This is particularly useful when combining data from different experiments or sequencing runs.
+  - Note: Due to a [reComBat bug](https://github.com/BorgwardtLab/reComBat/issues/3), a numerical confounder can only be corrected if at least one categorical confounder is also declared.
+    - Using the same variable for both `batch` and `categorical confounder` parameters can cause opposite batch effects.
+    - We recommend addressing the numerical confounder in downstream analyses, such as within a differential analysis model.
 - Highly Variable Feature Selection (`*_HVF.csv`)
   - The top percentage of the most variable features is selected based on the binned normalized dispersion of each feature adapted from [Zheng (2017) Nature Communications](https://doi.org/10.1038/ncomms14049).
   - These HVFs are often the most informative for downstream analyses such as clustering or differential expression, but smaller effects of interest could be lost.